 - Prioritizing treatment and rehabilitation—rather than incarceration—for low-level, nonviolent drug offenders.
 More than half of prison and jail inmates suffer from a mental health problem.
 Up to 65 percent of the correctional population meets the medical criteria for a substance use disorder.
 Hillary will ensure law enforcement is properly trained for crisis intervention and referral to treatment as appropriate, direct the attorney general to urge federal prosecutors to seek treatment over incarceration for low-level, nonviolent drug crimes.
-Read more about Hillary’s plan to end the substance abuse epidemic here.

 - Dismantling the school-to-prison pipeline.
 Hillary will work to dismantle the school-to-prison pipeline by providing $2 billion in support to schools to reform overly punitive disciplinary policies, calling on states to reform school disturbance laws, and encouraging states to use federal education funding to implement social and emotional support interventions.
-Read the fact sheet here.

 - Ending the privatization of prisons.
 Hillary believes we should move away from contracting out this core responsibility of the federal government to private corporations.
 We must not create private industry incentives that may contribute—or have the appearance of contributing—to over-incarceration.
 The campaign does not accept contributions from federally registered lobbyists or PACs for private prison companies and will donate any such direct contributions to charity.